Hannah-Ga/DUAL-RCWL-0516-SPEED-MEASUREMENT/README.md

 Now, after i have given neccessary Information about the Module this project was about, its time to dive deeper into the project.

-For Anyone, who was interested in the solutions of those two modules interfering and/or general information about those and don't seem to care about the rest, then everything from here on may be not of interest for you.
+For anyone, who was interested in the solutions of those two modules interfering and/or general information about those and don't seem to care about the rest, then everything from here on may be not of interest for you.

 #### Parts used